-If your registered agent chooses to resign and no longer serve as your agent, they will notify both you and the Secretary of State using a Statement of Resignation of Registered Agent form.
-The filing date is effective 31 days after the resignation is submitted; during that time, you should find a replacement so there is no lapse in your registered agent coverage.
+If your registered agent chooses to resign and no longer serves as your agent, they will notify both you and the Secretary of State using a Statement of Resignation of Registered Agent form.
+The filing date is effective 31 days after the resignation is submitted; during that time, you should find a replacement, so there is no lapse in your registered agent coverage.
 North Carolina does not charge a filing fee for this resignation.

 How much does it cost to change my North Carolina registered agent?

 As long as you file compliantly and don’t let your registered agent coverage lapse, you will not incur any additional penalties or fees.
 That means your filing fee will stay at just $5 when you change your agent.